bramu/help.trusender.github.io/_articles/inserting-merge-tags-using-liquid-in-my-emails.md

 - `{% raw %}{{ event.purchase_date | time_zone: 'Sydney' | date: '%d/%m/%Y %H:%M:%S %Z' }}{% endraw %}` allows you to change the timezone and format of an attribute.
 The attribute must be a number.
 You can use any of the timezone values from the TZ column of this guide to timezones.
 This time formatting tool can help you build the formatting string for output.
 - `{% raw %}{{ extra.time.now | date: '%Y' }}{% endraw %}` gives you the current year.
 This is commonly used in copyright footers.

+You can find our Liquid Language Guide [here](https://www.getvero.com/email-personalization-liquid-guide).

 ## Inserting even more powerful data in your emails

 There are times when you'll want to go beyond the data you push and store in Vero.

 Imagine the scenario where you have triggered a behavioral email three days after a user has taken a specific action, yet want to include the **latest** products available in your store.

 Imagine the scenario you want to send an email every Tuesday and pull in the latest articles from your blog.

 Vero's most powerful dynamic templating functionality is called *Fusion* and allows you to pull in data from your own internal APIs or public API endpoints **just before an individual email is sent**.
 This provides the data accuracy and timeliness needed to personalise your emails on a truly one-to-one basis.
 Examples include:

 - Product recommendations tailored specifically to each customer
 - Data and html charts that deliver unique weekly updates with usage details